JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 [image](https://gyazo.com/ad205e1f8c3575f0fdd5e47f8ce27113))

-NS:  like  this  you  clcik on add  add a node  when the  first  list appear you can type  in bump
-NS:  else  it is  a vector  node  so Add/Vector/Bump
+NS:  like  this  you  clcik on add  add a node  when the  first  list appear you can type  in bump  else  it is  a vector  node  so Add/Vector/Bump

 DS: wondered how to search